 Group B Streptococcus (GBS) is a normal bacterium which is carried by 20-30% of adults, most commonly in the gut, and for up to 25% of women, in the vagina, usually without symptoms or side-effects.

 GBS can occasionally cause infection, most commonly in newborn babies, sometimes in adults and, very rarely, during pregnancy and before labour.

-GBS is not a sexually transmitted disease and treatment of a woman and of her partner carrying GBS does not prevent re-colonisation.
+GBS is not a sexually transmitted disease.
+Treatment of a woman and her partner carrying GBS does not prevent re-colonisation.

 Group B Strep Infection in Newborn babies

-Preterm babies are known to be at particular risk of GBS infection as their immune systems are not as well developed as those of full-term babies.
+GBS is recognised to cause preterm delivery, maternal infections, stillbirths and late miscarriages; and preterm babies are known to be at particular risk of GBS infection as their immune systems are not as well developed.

 *Image taken from Wikimedia Commons